name-finder/name-finder/README.md

     predict/gender/dante
     predict/gender/elena

+However, this is not true of all names:

+    predict/gender/jordan
+    predict/gender/krishna

 If you know the birth year, passing it can allow a more confident gender prediction.
 Otherwise, all years will be included.

 Predict gender of Leslies born in 1940, 1980, and 2000